Tulipa x hybrida

 Also called double late tulips or double hybrids, peony tulips (Tulipa x hybrida) are round and layered with scores of ruffled petals, which makes them resemble a real peony (Paeonia lactiflora).

 But the two are entirely different flowers.

-Peonies are usually herbaceous perennials or woody shrubs that grow from thick tubers – which I have recently seen unearthed in my front flower bed because my lovely dog has inexplicably been digging up my peony over and over again…
+Peonies are usually herbaceous perennials or woody shrubs that grow from thick tubers – which I have recently seen unearthed in my front flower bed because my dog has inexplicably been digging up one of my peonies over and over again…

 Peony tulips, on the other hand, are grown from bulbs.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.